zaiisao/Documentation/en/Voice/start_call_web.md

 title: Start a Call
 description:
 platform: Web
-updatedAt: Mon Sep 23 2019 08:26:23 GMT+0800 (CST)
+updatedAt: Mon Sep 23 2019 08:26:27 GMT+0800 (CST)
 ---
 # Start a Call
 Use this guide to quickly set up the Agora Web SDK and enable real-time voice and video functions in your app.

 This guide shows you how to build a similar web app with the Agora Web SDK.
 We recommend going through it to familiarize yourself with the core methods.

-<div class="alert warning">Due to security limits of the web browser, Agora Web SDK only supports HTTPS or http://localhost (http://127.0.0.1).
+<div class="alert warning">Due to security limits on HTTP addresses except 127.0.0.1, Agora Web SDK only supports HTTPS or http://localhost (http://127.0.0.1).
 Do not deploy your project over HTTP.</div>

 ## Try the demo